What is an Arkansas Registered Agent?

 - If the agent is a commercial registered agent, to keep current the information listed for it under 4-20-106(a).

-- Administrative Dissolution – In Arkansas, if the business doesn’t have a registered agent will lead to involuntary dissolution by the Secretary of State.
+- Administrative Dissolution – In Arkansas, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

 A registered agent in Arkansas can be any resident of the state who is 18 years or older, a registered Arkansas domestic business entity or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

-The registered agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Arkansas.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a registered agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+A registered agent in Arkansas is required to have a physical street address (often referred to as a registered office or principal office) in the state of Arkansas.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or an Arkansas registered agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

-- Availability – Arkansas requires the registered agent be available at the principal address during normal business hours.
-The biggest issue with availability, especially if a home address is used is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.
+Availability – Arkansas requires the registered agent to be available at the principal address during regular business hours.
+The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.